Home/How Accurate Is AssemblyAI?

 MetricAssemblyAI's claimIndependent dataContext

-Universal-3 Pro WER1.52% LibriSpeech clean; 5.6% mean across 26 real-world datasets2.3% on AgentTalk (AA-WER v2.0) — ranked 3rdThe vendor's own 1.52%-vs-5.6% spread is the honest headline: clean-audio numbers are ~4× better than its own real-world mean
+Universal-3 Pro WER (deprecated July 2026)1.52% LibriSpeech clean; 5.6% mean across 26 real-world datasets2.3% on AgentTalk (AA-WER v2.0) — ranked 3rd.
+Novascribe did not test U-3 Pro directly (deprecated before our benchmark).The vendor's own 1.52%-vs-5.6% spread is the honest headline: clean-audio numbers are ~4× better than its own real-world mean.
+U-3 Pro was superseded by U-3.5 Pro in July 2026

 Universal-2 WER (English)“Industry-leading” across 99 languages~7–10% real-worldConsistent with Whisper Large-v3 (~8–12%) and Deepgram Nova-3 (~7–10%) — leading, but by 1–3 points, not a category apart